qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. issues:: ch04

 The attached property ``Keys`` allows executing code based on certain key presses.
-For example to move a square around and scale we can hook into the up, down, left and right keys to translate the element and the plus, minus key to scale the element.
+For example, to move a square around and scale we can hook into the up, down, left and right keys to translate the element and the plus, minus key to scale the element.

 .. literalinclude:: src/input/KeysExample.qml
     :start-after: M1>>